 Eat what you watch: A cookbook for movie lovers by Andrew Rea

-I am a big fan of films and food and when the two mix it is awesome.
+I am a big fan of films and food so it's awesome when the two mix.
 There are lots of unforgettable dishes from films that I've wanted to replicate and this book basically enables that.
 From the comforting frothy butterbeer from Harry Potter, the sumptuous apple strudel from Inglorious Basterds, the Katz Deli sandwich from When Harry Met Sally, or Remy the rat chef’s signature ratatouille in Ratatouille.
 In this cookbook, they recreate these iconic food scenes and many more.
 With recipes from more than 40 classic and cult films, Eat What You Watch is the perfect gift for both movie buffs and cooks who want to add some cinematic flair to their cooking repertoire.

 Published by HarperCollins and available from Amazon